auvagha-jb/auvagha-jb/README.md

 ### Hi there 👋
-- 🔭 I’m currently studying at Carnegie Mellon University Africa
+- 🔭 I’m currently pursuing a Masters in IT (Software Engineering and Applied ML concentration) at Carnegie Mellon University
 - 🌱 I’m currently taking courses in:
     - Data Analytics
     - Data Structures and Algorithms